SaiPrasad-Bikshanuta/Driver-Awakening-System/README.md

-# Drowsiness and Yawn detection with voice alert using Dlib
+# Drowsiness and Yawn detection using Raspberri Pi

-Simple code in python to detect Drowsiness and Yawn and alert the user using Dlib.
+Simple code in python to detect Drowsiness and Yawn and alert the user.

 ## Dependencies